 c) Glycoproteins that serve as an address for transporting newly synthesized protein to the correct location

-d) Short peptide sequences that serves as an address for transporting newly synthesized proteins to the correct location
+d) Short peptide sequences that serve as an address for transporting newly synthesized proteins to the correct location

 Explanation: The signal sequence directs a protein to its appropriate location in the cell.

-8. The correct order of transport of protein in a secretory pathway is
+8. Which is the correct order of transport of protein in a secretory pathway?

 a) Protein synthesized in the cytoplasm-SER lumen-RER lumen-cis Golgi-median Golgi-trans Golgi-vesicles-fusion of vesicles with plasma membrane-exocytosis